Los Angeles Almanac Logo

 East L.A.
 Walkouts, 1968

-By 1968, frustrated at being ignored by the Los Angeles Board of Education, East Los Angeles students and activists called for a boycott of schools in East Los Angeles.
-Organizers planned for a massive boycott of schools to begin on March 6.
+In 1968, frustrated at being ignored by the Los Angeles Board of Education, East Los Angeles students and activists called for a boycott of schools in East Los Angeles.
+Organizers planned for the action to begin on March 6.
 On March 1, 1968, however, 300 students at Wilson High School initiated the first, but unplanned, walkout.
 This was instigated by the principal’s refusal to allow a student-produced performance of the Neil Simon play, “Barefoot in the Park.”
-Wilson students were not even among those originally planning a walkout.
-By March 5, some 2,000 students at Garfield, initiated the first planned walkouts, prompting school authorities to call in police.
-The next day, 2,700 Garfield students walked out again and continued walkouts through March 8.
-Roosevelt High School students initiated their planned walkout on March 6, climbing over locked gates meant to confine them to campus.
-Because frustrated authorities could not seem to stop the walkouts, police stepped up arrests and inflicted severe beatings.
-On March 8, Belmont High School (Downtown Los Angeles) students attempted a walkout, but, with police allowed onto campus and without any adult protection, students were severely beaten and arrested before even being able to leave campus.
+Wilson students had not even been among those originally planning a walkout.
+On March 5, some 2,000 students at Garfield High School, initiated the first of the planned walkouts, prompting school authorities to bring in police.
+The following day, 2,700 Garfield students again walked out and continued walkouts through March 8.
+Roosevelt High School students initiated their own planned walkout on March 6, climbing over locked gates that were meant to confine them to campus.
+Because frustrated authorities could not seem to stop the walkouts, police stepped up arrests and beatings.
+On March 8, Belmont High School (in Downtown Los Angeles) students attempted a walkout, but, with police allowed onto campus and without any adult protection, students were beaten and arrested even before they could leave campus.
 Despite a heavy presence of local and national media, none of the police violence was reported.
-By March 8, Lincoln and Jefferson High School students also joined the walkouts and rallied at Hazard Park with fellow protestors from other campuses.
-On March 11, about 1,500 students from Venice High School, a mostly white school about 20 miles from East Los Angeles, joined the protests and walked off their campus.
-In the end, although every effort was made to dissuade and bully student protestors, an estimated 15 to 20,000 students walked away from seven high school campuses.
+On March 8, Lincoln High School and Jefferson High School students also joined the walkouts and rallied at Hazard Park with protestors from other campuses.
+On March 11, about 1,500 students from Venice High School, a mostly white school more than 20 miles from East Los Angeles, joined the protests and walked off their own campus.
+In the end, despite every effort by school authorities and police to dissuade and bully student protestors, an estimated 15 to 20,000 students walked away from seven high school campuses.
 They were joined by college student activists, parents and members of the militant Brown Berets.
 From the viewpoint of some in Los Angeles establishment, including Los Angeles Mayor Sam Yorty, the walkouts were seen as part of a “communist plot.”

 On March 31 (prom night), 13 walkout organizers were arrested and charged with conspiracy to disrupt public schools and disturb the peace.
-A conviction on the charges carried the threat of serving up to 66 years in prison.
+A conviction on the charges carried the threat of up to 66 years in prison.
 The arrestees, becoming known as the East L.A.
-13, were Sal Castro, Moctesuma Esparza, La Raza newspaper editors Eliezer Risco, 31, and Joe Razo, 29, Brown Beret “ministers” Carlos Montes, David Sanchez, Ralph Ramirez and Fred Lopez (ages 18 to 20), Carlos Muñoz Jr., 20, Gilberto Olmeda, 23, Richard Vigil, 27, Henry Gomez, 20 and Juan Sanchez, 41.
-Protesters immediately launched demonstrations outside the Los Angeles Hall of Justice.
-Black civil rights activists, Students for a Democratic Society, Senator Robert Kennedy and Cesar Chavez offered support for the protests.
-The Chicano Legal Defense Committee and American Civil Liberties Union stepped in with legal assistance.
+13, were Sal Castro, Moctesuma Esparza, La Raza newspaper editors Eliezer Risco and Joe Razo, Brown Beret “ministers” Carlos Montes, David Sanchez, Ralph Ramirez and Fred Lopez, Carlos Muñoz Jr., Gilberto Olmeda, Richard Vigil, Henry Gomez, and Juan Sanchez.
+People outraged by the arrests quickly responded with demonstrations outside the Los Angeles Hall of Justice.
+Black civil rights activists, Students for a Democratic Society, Senator Robert Kennedy, and Cesar Chavez offered support for the protests.
+The Chicano Legal Defense Committee and American Civil Liberties Union brought in legal assistance.

-Soon after, the arrestees were released on bail except for Castro, who faced the most charges.
-Protests continued outside police headquarters until Castro finally was released from jail on June 2 with bail.
-He found that he no longer had a teaching job, though, because school authorities used his arrest on felony charges to justify dismissal.
-This led protestors to launch 24-7 sit-ins inside the meeting room of the Los Angeles Board of Education.
+Soon thereafter, almost all the arrestees were released on bail, except for Castro, who faced the most charges.
+Protests continued outside police headquarters until Castro was finally released from jail on bail on June 2.
+Upon his release, Castro also found that he no longer had a teaching job, with school authorities justifying his dismissal due to his arrest on felony charges.
+This prompted protestors to launch 24-7 sit-ins inside the meeting room of the Los Angeles Board of Education.
 Police arrested protestors for trespassing, taking 35 people into custody.
 The board, nevertheless, relented on October 2 and restored Castro’s job.
-His reinstatement, however, did not bring any forgiveness from school authorities with it.
-For the next five years, Castro endured frequent reassignments away from East Los Angeles and schools with significant Latino populations.
-He finally landed a consistent assignment to Belmont High School in 1973 where he was able to finish out his teaching career.
+His reinstatement, however, did not include any forgiveness from school authorities.
+Over the following five years, Castro endured frequent reassignments away from East Los Angeles and from schools with significant Latino populations.
+In 1973, he finally landed a consistent assignment to Belmont High School, where he was able to finish out his teaching career.

 Among the participants in the walkouts was Victoria “Vickie” Castro, a California State University, Los Angeles, student in 1968.
 She and one of a number of college students were involved in coordinating and assisting the walkout.
 Castro went on to become an educator, school principal, and, in 1993, the second Latino elected to the Los Angeles Board of Education.